Herbs and spices are a perfect match for those who love both gardening and cooking.

 How to care for herbs and spices

-Herbs and spices grow quickly as long as a few simple rules are followed.
+Herbs and spices grow quickly as long as you follow a few simple rules.

 How to propagate your plants